mit-orcd/orcd-docs-edit/docs/rental-portal.md

 4. Save to resubmit for approval

 !!! note "Resubmission"
-    Any changes to an approved cost allocation will reset the status to Pending and require re-approval.
+    Any changes to a verified cost allocation will reset the status to Pending and require re-verification.

 ### Managing Project Members